dedickinson/community/tutorials/deploy-dependency-track/index.md

 kubectl apply -k .
 ```

-#### Deploy the API Service
+#### Deploy the API Server

-There are more steps involved when deploying the API Service as we're going to
+There are more steps involved when deploying the API Server as we're going to
 use a Postgres database.
 The steps involved are:

 1. Create a service account for database access via Cloud SQL Proxy
 1. Create the Postgres database in Cloud SQL
-1. Deploy the API Service to GKE
+1. Deploy the API Server to GKE

 ##### Set up a service account

-As the API Server needs to access a database we'll create and use a service account with GKE
+As the API Server needs to access a database, we'll create and use a service account with GKE
 [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
 This will let the [SQL Proxy pod](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine)
 connect to Cloud SQL via the service account.